yunabe/tslab/docs/internal.md

 - `exports` is defined as a [`Proxy`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
 - It forwards assigned variables to `locals` to share exported variables among cells.
 - We don't expose `locals` as `exports` directly because inversible operations (e.g. `Object.defineProperty(exports, "__esModule", { value: true });`) can be applied to `exports` but we don't want to share the results of inverted operations among cells.

+## Registeration to Jupyter

+`tslab install` registers `tslab` command to Jupyter environment.
+This behavior requires users to install `tslab` in a directory in `PATH` environment variable.
+Initially, `tslab install` registered the absolute path of `bin/tslab` to Jupyter.
+But I simplified it to support Windows ([commit](https://github.com/yunabe/tslab/commit/3e829add5e9b54a6414a5102ab33731872468492)).